 Discovering a Family Member’s Suicide

 Few people venture through life without experiencing at least one traumatic event.
 For most individuals, this type of experience involves a motor vehicle accident, perhaps the unexpected passing of a loved one because of an illness or disease.

-The reality is that, no matter how traumatic these types of experiences are, in the grand scheme of life, nothing is likely to prove to be more traumatic as discovering the remains of a family member who took is or her own life.
+The reality is that, no matter how traumatic these types of experiences are, in the grand scheme of life, nothing is likely to prove to be more traumatic as discovering the remains of a family member who took his or her own life.

-Depending on the manner in which a suicide occurred, the scene of the death can be gruesome.
-Moreover, if more than a couple of days passed since a person took his or her life, the scene of the death can be horrific because of the decomposition.
+Depending on the manner in which a suicide occurred, the scene of death can be gruesome.
+Moreover, if more than a couple of days passed since a person took his or her life, the scene of death can be horrific because of the decomposition.